 Significant Financial Interest – means anything of monetary value, including, but not limited to, salary or other payments for services (e.g., consulting fees or honoraria); equity interests (e.g., stocks, stock options or other ownership interests); and intellectual property rights (e.g., patents, copyrights and royalties from such rights).

+The term includes:

+A financial interest consisting of one or more of the following interests of the Investigator that reasonably appears to be related to the Investigator’s institutional responsibilities:

+With regard to any publicly traded entity, a significant financial interest exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure and the value of any equity interest in the entity as of the date of disclosure, when aggregated, exceeds $5,000.

+With regard to any non-publicly traded entity, a significant financial interest exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure, when aggregated, exceeds $5,000, or when the Investigator (or the Investigator’s spouse or dependent children) holds any equity interest (e.g., stock, stock option, or other ownership interest); or

+Investigators also must disclose the occurrence of any reimbursed or sponsored travel (i.e., that which is paid on behalf of the Investigator and not reimbursed to the Investigator so that the exact monetary value may not be readily available), related to their institutional responsibilities; provided, however, that this disclosure requirement does not apply to travel that is reimbursed or sponsored by a federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
+1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education.
+The details of this disclosure will include, at a minimum, the purpose of the trip, the identity of the sponsor/organizer, the destination, and the duration.

 The term does not include:

 Salary, royalties or other remuneration from Auburn University;

 Any ownership interests in the University, if the University is an applicant under the Small Business Innovation Research Program or Small Business Technology Transfer Program;

+Income from investment vehicles, such as mutual funds and retirement accounts, as long as the Investigator does not directly control the investment decisions made in these vehicles;

-Income from seminars, lectures, or teaching engagements sponsored by public or nonprofit entities;
+Income from seminars, lectures, or teaching engagements sponsored by a federal, state, or local government agency, an Institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education

-Income from service on advisory committees or review panels for public or non-profit entities;
+Income from service on advisory committees or review panels for a federal, state, or local government agency, an Institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education;

-an equity interest that, when aggregated for the Investigator and the Investigator’s spouse and dependent children, meets both of the following tests:

-Does not exceed $10,000 in value determined through reference to public prices or other reasonable measures of fair market value; and

-Does not represent more than a 5% ownership interest in any single entity;

-Salary, royalties or other payments that, when aggregated for the Investigator and the Investigator’s spouse and dependent children are not expected to exceed $10,000 during the next twelve month period.

 Significant Reputational Interest – means any relationship that the Investigator feels is critical to career success and that might affect or be affected by the Investigator’s activities and that might affect or appear to affect the Investigator’s objectivity in research and educational activities associated with employment at Auburn University.

 Disclosure